Enbridge says pipeline system safe despite U.S. concerns

-CALGARY, Alberta (Reuters) - Enbridge Inc, whose pipelines ship the bulk of Canada’s oil exports to the United States, defended the record of its system on Friday after a U.S. regulator said it had concerns about the safety of the operation following a series of spills.
+CALGARY, Alberta, Aug 3 (Reuters) - Enbridge Inc, whose pipelines ship the bulk of Canada’s oil exports to the United States, defended the record of its system on Friday after a U.S. regulator said it had concerns about the safety of the operation following a series of spills.

 The U.S. Pipeline and Hazardous Materials Safety Administration (PHMSA) has refused to allow Enbridge to reopen its 318,000 barrel per day Line 14 after a rupture spilled 1,200 barrels of oil into a Wisconsin field a week ago.